 The goal of treating venous diseases is to relieve symptoms and improve the appearance of the affected area.

 The first step in the treatment of advanced venous disease involves closing the Greater Saphenous Vein (GSV), a large vein that runs along the inside of the upper thigh.
 In the past, the vein was removed in a surgical procedure known as vein stripping.
 Vein stripping procedures are performed in an operating room under general anesthesia, and involve a considerable recovery period for the patient.
 However, several less invasive procedures have become more accepted alternatives to treat varicose veins.

 Many modern treatment options do not require general anesthesia and are performed in an outpatient setting.
 Options for the treatment of varicose veins include:

 Patients seeking treatment for spider veins can often see a cosmetic improvement with surface laser treatment.
 The type of treatment your doctor will recommend depends on several factors including symptoms, severity and age.

 If your symptoms are less severe, your doctor may recommend one or more of the following lifestyle changes:

 - Wearing compression or support stockings to help improve circulation and relieve pain or discomfort in the legs

 - Reducing salt (if swelling is a problem)

-The Vein and Laser Center is staffed by board-certified interventional radiologists who are vascular specialists with specific training in the management of vascular disease.
+Doylestown Health Vein Center is staffed by board-certified interventional radiologists who are vascular specialists with specific training in the management of vascular disease.
 Our team helps to diagnose and treat patients at an early stage to avoid the pain and discomfort that can occur with vein disorders or vascular disease.
 The center offers advanced treatment to relieve pain and reduce the appearance of bulging veins.

 Find a Vein Specialist